ilarramendi/GitFiti/README.md

 |-c NUMBER | Max commits/Day (OPTIONAL)           |
 |-ut NUMBER| Time it takes to update a frame (OPT)|
 |-ft NUMBER| Time between frames (OPTIONAL)       |

+## Planned features
+- [ ] Improve framerate (10 SPF would be nice)
+- [ ] Make main file a class that can be imported by the other files
+- [ ] Make main file work with Windows
+- [ ] Add clock
+- [ ] Find out why left portion is not looking that clean